 Transferring College Now or AP Credits

 If you would like to receive credit for your College Now or AP coursework, please print and complete the College Now/AP Credit Transfer Evaluation form.
-You may mail or hand deliver the completed form to the Registrar’s Office.
+You may mail or hand deliver the completed form and necessary attachments (official transcript for institutions outside of CUNY and student score report for AP coursework) to the Registrar’s Office.
 Incomplete forms will not be processed.